This audio, a short animation and the questions that follow them, comprise a Step in the series ‘12 Introductory Steps to Law’.

-Click on the headphones below to start the audio in which the speakers are Stephanie Pywell and Keren Lloyd Bright.
+Click on the player below to start the audio in which the speakers are Stephanie Pywell and Caroline Derry.

 STEPHANIE PYWELL: Hello, I’m Stephanie Pywell.

-KEREN BRIGHT: And I’m Keren Bright, we’re both lecturers in the Open University Law School.
+CAROLINE DERRY: And I’m Caroline Derry; we’re both Senior Lecturers in the Open University Law School.

-STEPHANIE PYWELL: In this audio we’re talking about what the law is … So, Keren, could you start by giving me a simple definition of law?
+STEPHANIE PYWELL: In this audio we’re talking about what the law is … So, Caroline, could you start by giving me a simple definition of law?

-KEREN BRIGHT: Well, a useful way of looking at law is as a system of rules that regulate the conduct of people in society.
+CAROLINE DERRY: Well, a useful way of looking at law is as a system of rules that regulate the conduct of people in society.
 Compliance with the law is enforced by the state via the courts.
-Law exerts social control, creates enforceable rights and obligations, and it also resolves disputes.
+Law exerts social control, creates enforceable rights and obligations, and resolves disputes.

 STEPHANIE PYWELL: But most of us just try not to ‘break’ law.
 Does it affect law-abiding citizens?